-Did you know that my style recipe book How to Dress for Success in Midlife has also sections how to dress for cold weather?
+Did you know that my style recipe book How to Dress for Success in Midlife has also sections on how to dress for cold weather?
 You can buy it here.

 Photos of me: G. Kramm

-© 2013-2018 Nicole Mölders | All rights reserved
+© 2013-2021 Nicole Mölders | All rights reserved